pravinchandankhede/codesamples/README.md

 ## [XML Transformation Demo](https://github.com/pravinchandankhede/codesamples/tree/main/src/XmlTransformationDemo)
 This is sample code to demonstrate the working of XSLT transformaiton in .NET.
 It uses a XslCompiledTransform class to translate a XML file into HTML.
 This sample is further evolved in a full scale backbone of a enterpise integration & transformation engine here [XConnect](https://github.com/pravinchandankhede/XConnect)

+## Adaptive Card Demo
+This sample demonstrates the use of Adaptive Cards in an Angular application.
+It shows how to dynamically render Adaptive Cards using the `adaptivecards` JavaScript library.

+**Features:**
+- Renders multiple Adaptive Cards, including:
+  - A static table with work item types and counts
+  - A donut chart visualizing the distribution of work items (using a chart image)
+- Demonstrates integration of Adaptive Cards with Angular components

+**How it works:**
+- The Angular component creates and parses Adaptive Card JSON payloads
+- Cards are rendered and appended to the DOM at runtime
+- The donut chart is generated using the QuickChart API and embedded as an image in the card

+**Location:**
+- Project directory: `src/AdaptiveCardDemo/AdaptiveCardDemo`
+- Main component: `src/app/app.component.ts`

+**Usage:**
+- Install dependencies: `npm install`
+- Run the Angular app: `ng serve`
+- View the rendered Adaptive Cards in the browser